The seven feasts of the Hebrew year: their meaning

 2.2 Unleavened Bread, Le 23:6-8 (see Exodus 13:3-13) Time line 1-3

-The Passover lamb was slain at dusk (3.00 pm) on the day of Passover and was eaten after sunset.
+The Passover lamb was slain at dusk (3.00 pm) on the day of Passover (14th day of the first month) and was eaten after sunset.
 The Bible day begins at sunset (see Genesis chapter 1); thus the Passover lamb was eaten on the first day of the feast of Unleavened Bread.
 Sunset at the the time of the Passover was/is about 7.00pm - this left sufficient time to prepare and cook the sacrificed lamb so that it could be eaten after sunset.

 The lamb was eaten with unleavened bread to remind the people of the haste in which Israel left Egypt (Ex 12:39) - on the day of the Exodus they had no time for bread to rise.